NIR-Prompt: A Multi-task Generalized Neural Information Retrieval Training Framework

-Essential matching module is used to capture essential matching signals across tasks on multiple tasks and combine them with task descriptions obtained in MDM to adapt to different tasks.
-The architecture of the matching description module for retrieval is shown in Figure~\ref{figure:emm_retrieval}, which consists of the trainable PLM and the task prompt tokens obtained from the matching description module.
-In this paper, multiple text matching tasks are categorized into three essential matching signals, i.e. exact matching, semantic matching, and inference matching.
+{Essential matching module is used to capture essential matching signals across tasks and combine them with task descriptions obtained in MDM to adapt to different tasks via multi-task learning on the mixed datasets consisting of multiple tasks.
+In this paper, we propose that various IR tasks have their shared matching signals such as exact matching, semantic matching, and inference matching, etc. and we call them essential matching signals.
 The traditional end-to-end fine-tuning paradigm makes the model overemphasize the task-specific signals and domain biases but loses the ability to capture essential matching signals that can be used across different matching tasks and domains for IR.
-In EMM, the PLM is trained on the mixed datasets consisting of multiple high-diversity tasks to avoid overfitting the domain and task bias to capture the essential matching signals.
-During the training, task prompt tokens obtained from MDM contain the description of different tasks and guide the learning of essential matching signals to adapt to different tasks.
-The loss function is also the in-batch contrastive loss described in Section~\ref{training dr}.
-In the inference for different tasks, the task prompt tokens can be added to the input texts to control EMM to perform the specific task.
+The architecture of the matching description module for dense retrieval (a) and reranking (b) is shown in Figure~\ref{figure:emm}, which consists of the trainable PLM and the task prompt tokens obtained from the matching description module.
+Multi-task learning can capture the information shared across tasks~\cite{mt-dnn}.
+In EMM, the PLM is trained on mixed datasets consisting of multiple high-diversity tasks to avoid overfitting the domain and task bias to capture the essential matching signals.
+During the training, task prompt tokens obtained from MDM contain the description of different tasks and guide the learning and combining of essential matching signals to adapt to different tasks.
+In the inference for different tasks, the task prompt tokens can be added to the input texts to control EMM to perform the specific task.}